supurloop/ssf/README.md

     free(item);
 }
 ```
+Besides treating the linked list as a STACK or FIFO there are interfaces to insert an item at a specific point within an existing list.
+Before an item is added to a list it cannot be part of a another list otherwise an assertion will be triggered.
+This prevents the linked list chain from being corrupted which can cause resource leaks and other logic errors to occur.

 ### Memory Pool Interface

 The memory pool interface creates a pool of fixed sized memory blocks that can be efficiently allocated and freed without making dynamic memory calls.